0xbuidlman/PhoneBattery/README.md

 I had the initial idea for this app on the plane from WWDC back to Germany, polished it at home and here it is now.

+**Features**

+* battery status notifications
+* two different watch interfaces to choose from
+* display your phone's battery level on your Apple Watch
+* no ads, no IAPs

 ### System Requirements

 * Requires iOS 10 or newer